dpostolachi/pop-modal/README.md

 ```

 # configuring
 To add Modal to a React Component you must pass a config object with timeouts for opening/closing the modal and the Component that will receive modal's props.
+Don't forget to synchronize your timings with the ones from css.

 ```javascript
 import WithModal from 'pop-modal'